 Image and Video Search

 Google’s primary focus is user experience.
-With that, SERPs will have more appealing and useful content, video previews and image searching for its users.
+With that, SERPs will have more appealing and useful content, video previews and image searching for their users.
+The search engine is also moving toward AI-powered technology that will make it more visually appealing, natural, and intuitive to explore information.

 Dynamic Search Results